conservation-decisions/smsPOMDP/README.md

 ## Problem definition

-Our problem is defined by a state space, `states`, representing the current state of the species (1 for extant, 2 for extinct), an action space, `actions` representing the lead action (1 for manage, 2 for survey, 3 for nothing), and an observation space, `observations`, representing the observation of the species (1 for seen, 2 for not seen)
+Our problem is defined by a state space, `states`, representing the current state of the species (extant and extinct), an action space, `actions` representing the lead action (manage, survey and nothing), and an observation space, `observations`, representing the observation of the species (seen and not seen)

 To solve the POMDP problem of: When to stop managing or surveying cryptic threatened species ?